AMA Center for Optimal Health Outcomes

 Medical Justice in Advocacy Fellowship logo

-The Medical Justice in Advocacy Fellowship is a collaborative educational initiative to empower physician-led advocacy that advances equity and removes barriers to optimal health for marginalized people and communities.
+The Medical Justice in Advocacy Fellowship is a collaborative educational initiative to empower physician-led advocacy that advances optimal health for all people and communities.

-Started in 2021, in collaboration with the Satcher Health Leadership Institute (SHLI) at Morehouse School of Medicine (MSM), the fellowship mobilizes physicians to be part of the next generation of advocacy leaders, driving meaningful policy and structural changes that produce equity and justice in the communities they serve.
+The fellowship, created by the American Medical Association (AMA), in collaboration with the Satcher Health Leadership Institute (SHLI) at Morehouse School of Medicine (MSM), mobilizes physicians to be part of the next generation of advocacy leaders, driving meaningful policy changes that produce optimal health outcomes in the communities they serve.

 Apply to become a fellow

-Join the third cohort of health equity-rooted physicians committed to closing the detrimental health gap impacting so many lives.
-Deadline is Monday, April 1, 2024, at 11:59 p.m.
+Join the fourth cohort of physicians committed to optimal health outcomes.
+Deadline is Friday, March 16, 2026, at 11:59 p.m.
 Eastern.

-The AMA-SHLI Medical Justice in Advocacy Fellowship is a unique, first of its kind post-doctoral fellowship designed to enhance physicians’ advocacy leadership skills to improve health outcomes and advance health equity in the areas they serve or may serve.
+The AMA-SHLI Medical Justice in Advocacy Fellowship is a unique, first of its kind post-doctoral fellowship designed to enhance physicians’ advocacy leadership skills to improve health outcomes in the areas they serve or may serve.

-Using an anti-racist, equity-centered learning framework, the fellowship will provide a mentoring and training platform that will equip participants with the foundational skills, tools and knowledge to engage in institutional and political health advocacy.
+Using a unique learning framework, the fellowship will provide a mentoring and training platform that will equip participants with the foundational skills, tools and knowledge to engage in health advocacy.
 This involves exploring several critical topic areas, including:

-• Upstream (action-based) models of advocacy that address social and structural drivers of health
+• Upstream (action-based) models of advocacy that address social drivers of health

-• Structural, cultural, political, and historical analysis of the production of inequities
+• Cultural and historical analysis of the production of health outcomes

 • Sector and resource engagement required to improve community health and well-being

-The fellowship is open to all physicians and residents who have a demonstrated interest in health equity and health advocacy.
+The fellowship is open to all physicians and residents who have a demonstrated interest in optimal health outcomes and health advocacy.

 Note: Internships and graduate assistantships will not count towards the professional experience requirement.

-Fellows participate in a three-day, in-person learning intensive at the beginning of the fellowship and subsequently engage in monthly learning sessions with a multidisciplinary, multisectoral group of nationally-renowned experts, scholars, researchers and current and former policymakers across all levels of government.
+Fellows participate in a three (3)-day, in-person learning intensive at the beginning of the fellowship and subsequently engage in monthly learning sessions with a multidisciplinary, multisectoral group of nationally-renowned experts, scholars, researchers and current and former policymakers across all levels of government.

 Monthly sessions will be held virtually with three (3) in-person learning experiences scheduled during the fellowship.